chrisvanfossen/chrisvanfossen.github.com/README.md

 License
 -------

-The `_posts` directory is Copyright Josh Sherman and may not be used without my persmission.
+The `_posts` and `images` directories are Copyright Josh Sherman and may not be used without my persmission.

 All other directories and files are MIT Licensed.